Ecasept/Shrek-Plymouth-Theme/README.md

 ```

 # What is Plymouth?
 You know when your computer boots up you usually get your distributions logo and a spinning thing?
-That screen is managed by a program called [Plymouth](https://en.wikipedia.org/wiki/Plymouth_(software)) (pronounced */ˈplɪməθ/*).
+That screen is managed by a program called [Plymouth](https://en.wikipedia.org/wiki/Plymouth_(software)) (pronounced /ˈplɪməθ/).
 You can change this animation using themes, and this is one of them.

 # Basics
 Your themes are located under `/usr/share/plymouth/themes/`.

-If you want to add your own theme, you add a new folder there with the name of your theme.
+If you want to create your own theme, you need to add a new folder in that directory and name it how you want to name your theme.
 Inside of it there needs to be a file called <code>*\<name of your theme\>*.plymouth</code>.
 (Look at the `shrek.plymouth` file in this theme for an example)

-The important property of you `.plymouth` file is the `ModuleName` property.
-Plymouth has the option of using **plugins/modules** (the attribute calls them modlues but the [source code](https://gitlab.freedesktop.org/plymouth/plymouth) calls them plugins).
-There are some built-in ones, like `two-splash`, which can be really powerfull, but for creating complex themes you likely want the `script` one.
+The important property of your `.plymouth` file is the `ModuleName` property.
+Plymouth has the option of using **plugins/modules** (the attribute calls them modules but the [source code](https://gitlab.freedesktop.org/plymouth/plymouth) calls them plugins).
+There are some built-in ones, like `two-splash`, which can be really powerful, but for creating complex themes you likely want the `script` plugin.

 When using a module, you need to define your module options.
 For `script`, you need to supply `ImageDir` and `ScriptFile`.
-This is because the `script` plugin supports a custom programming language.
-It should be written in `ScriptFile`, and image files you reference from there should be located in `ImageDir`.
+This is because the `script` plugin supports programming your own theme using a custom programming language.
+The file containing your code should be located at `ScriptFile`, and image files you reference from there should be located in `ImageDir`.
 It is good practice to use these values:
 <pre>
 ImageDir=/usr/share/plymouth/themes/<i>your theme</i>/
 ScriptDir=/usr/share/plymouth/themes/<i>your theme</i>/<i>your theme</i>.script
 </pre>

-Note: You may need to install the script plugin.
+**Note**: You may need to install the script plugin.
 See above for how to do this.

 # Installing & Testing
 If you want to install your theme, you need to execute this command (it might take a while to execute).